evanlouie/gitops-promotion-workflow/README.md

 With this example in mind, we need a means for development teams to promote there changes from `dev` to `stage` to `prod` via the GitOps workflow and Fabrikate.
-This quickly becomes unwieldy to do via single HLD as managing and passing image numbers in the would require high amounts of templating and potentially too much automation in your CI/CD pipeline.
+This quickly becomes unwieldy to do via single HLD as managing and passing image tags in the clusters HLD config would require high amounts of templating and a high amount of state to be kept in your CI/CD pipeline.

 ## The Solution